vuejs/v2.vuejs.org/src/guide/transitioning-state.md

 ---
-title: State Transitions
+title: Transitioning State
 type: guide
 order: 12
 ---

-Vue's transition system offers many simple ways to animate entering and leaving, but what about when the data behind your view simply changes?
-This data is often used to display:
+Vue's transition system offers many simple ways to animate entering, leaving, and lists, but what about animating your data itself?
+For example:

 - numbers and calculations
+- colors displayed
 - the positions of SVG nodes
 - the sizes and other properties of elements
-- colors displayed

 All of these are either already stored as raw numbers or can be converted into numbers.
 Once we do that, we can animate these state changes using 3rd-party libraries to tween state, in combination with Vue's reactivity and component systems.